Big tech: Next target of D.C. lawmakers - NewsBreak

 “Consumers should have a choice,” said Durbin.

-Sen. Josh Hawley, R-Mo., is one of five Republicans on the committee who voted to push the bill forward.
+Sen. Josh Hawley, R-Mo., is one of five Republicans on the Senate Judiciary Committee who voted to push the bill forward.
 He says that big tech companies are preventing healthy competition.

 “Congress should have acted years ago,” he said.